alexmiddeleer/alto-boring-edition/README.md

-# Alto (Pro Profile Fork)
+# Alto boring edition - a simple fork for profesional profiles

-(This is a fork of Ghost's alto theme, for use as a simple professional profile.
-It is aimed towards people who code for a living.)
+This is a fork of Ghost's alto theme, for use as a simple professional profile.
+It is aimed towards people who code for a living who just want something simple and clean.

 Fork features/focus: